jstormes/php-docker-quickstart/README.md

 You should replace this readme and code with your own.
 You should fork this project and make it your own.

-Start by cloning this repository to your local machine.

 Make sure you have Docker and Docker Compose installed.

 ## To start the PHP dev server